s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 Control Loop
 ------------

-A control loop is implemented in the 'control' function of the inheriting class.
+A control loop is implemented in the control() function of the inheriting class.

 In the sample, control calculation is performed with: ::